ikcandido/Elastic-Stack-Project/README.md

 - `/etc/ansible/hosts` - add the IP of the specific machine you want to run an ansible on.

 *How do I specify which machine to install the ELK server on versus which to install Filebeat on?*
-- The VM IP's should be separated by [name of server to install on] with the correct VM IP listed below. ex. [elkservers].
+- The VM IP's should be separated by [name of server to install on] with the correct VM IP listed below.
+Ex. `[elkservers]`.
-- When creating a playbook, the [server] will be listed as "hosts" in the text editor. ex. hosts: elkservers.
+- When creating a playbook, the [server] will be listed as "hosts" in the text editor.
+Ex. `hosts: elkservers`.

 *Which URL do you navigate to in order to check that the ELK server is running?*
 - http://[ELK-VM Public IP]:5601 brings you to the Kibana website/dashboard.